Why Can’t I Remember My Trauma? A Trauma Therapist Explains

 After trauma, you might notice that different parts of yourself emerge.
 One part might focus on daily life—handling work, caring for others, and meeting responsibilities.
 Another part might hold the difficult memories and emotions connected to the trauma.

 This isn’t a sign of weakness or dysfunction; it’s your brain’s way of helping you survive.
+Sometimes, this process can disrupt your sense of personal identity, making you feel fragmented or unsure about who you are or your personal history.

 Each of these parts serves an important purpose: